 All of this to say, that even though Noodles and Cabbage may not be particularly Irish in its origin, since we, in the United States, associate pretty much any cabbage dish with our celebration of St. Patrick's Day - where for at least one day, everybody is a little Irish - I'm adding it to my round-up collection of recipes for St. Patrick's Day.
 It seems a good fit for our American celebration and if you like to do a whole corned beef brisket for St. Paddy's, I think this would make a great side dish.

 There is not much to making an Americanized version of Noodles and Cabbage really and, in fact, you barely need a recipe at all.
 Since the base Polish version is very close to the way that we Southerners prepare our fried cabbage, I based mine on that adding in packaged egg noodles.
-What I can tell you, is that if you're already a fan of cabbage, adding noodles makes for a delicious combination and a great side dish anytime.
+What I can tell you, is that if you're already a fan of cabbage, adding noodles makes for a delicious combination and a great side dish anytime and the andouille only bumps it up even more.
 Y'all know that despite my husband's dislike of cabbage, I love it and I sure gobbled this one up!

 Here's how to make it.

 Prepare noodles al dente according to package directions.
 Reserve 1 cup of the pasta water; drain noodles and set aside.
 Heat 1/2 tablespoon of oil in a skillet and lightly brown the sliced andouille sausage; remove and set aside.
 Substitute a milder Kielbasa or smoked sausage for less heat.

 Add butter or bacon drippings too a large pot; add the onion.
 Season the onions with a pinch of salt and cook, stirring constantly for about 5 minutes.